 We are working on creating an alternative Summer Reading experience for you!
 This means that the program will begin later than usual, but we are working hard to make sure you have a great summer reading experience :).

-Things may look a little different when we first begin providing service again.
+Things may look a little different when you visit us again.
 For starters, staff will be wearing masks.
 This is not only for staff’s safety, but yours as well.
 In addition, plexiglass shields will be in place at the circulation desk and computer stations.
 Any communal toys, games, or items will not be available right away.
 We encourage patrons to wash their hands frequently, wear a face mask, and practice social distancing.
 If you are sick, or think you might be sick, we ask that you visit us when you are well.